SeguelLab/tutorial-sicss/README.md

 Automate web-based information retrieval

-Reflect on the reliability, reproducibility, and ethics of these tools in research
+Reflect on the reliability, reproducibility, and ethics of these tools in research.

 ### 📦 Extensions and Directions
 We will also discuss how these techniques can be extended to: